GoogleCloudPlatform/compute-virtual-ethernet-linux/README.md

 ## GitHub

+If you downloaded a release tarball from GitHub: This source code should already be multi-kernel compatible.
+You can skip down to Compiling the Driver.

+### Building the multi-kernel compatible driver source

 If you downloaded the source from GitHub: To install this driver on anything other than the current upstream kernel, you will need to download coccinelle, and untar it.
 It can be found here: http://coccinelle.lip6.fr/download.php

-NOTE: Most distros will include a version of coccinelle in their package manager but we recommend using the version 1.0.6 or newer from the official website.
+NOTE: Most distros will include a version of coccinelle in their package manager but we require version 1.0.6 or newer, available from the official website.

 To build the multi-kernel compatible driver source: